aricciardelli2/UCB-Projects/election_analysis/README.md

 * Raymon Anthony Doane: 3.1% (11,606)
 * Winning Candidate: Diana DeGette: 73.8% (272,892)

 In summary, Diana DeGette won the congressional election with 272,892 votes for 73.8% of the 369,711 total votes and Denver County had the highest voter turnout.
+This information can also be found in the [election analysis](https://github.com/aricciardelli2/UCB-Projects/blob/main/election_analysis/analysis/election_analysis.txt), a screenshot of which is below..

 ![](https://github.com/aricciardelli2/UCB-Projects/blob/main/election_analysis/resources/election_results.png)